Summer in the Brainerd Lakes

 © Beth Gauper

-East of Pequot Lakes at Breezy Point, Breezy Point Resort on Pelican Lake has a large variety of accommodations, including the historic Fawcett House, and two golf courses, Whitebirch and The Traditional.
+East of Pequot Lakes at Breezy Point, Breezy Point Resort on Pelican Lake has a large variety of accommodations, including the historic Fawcett House, and three golf courses — Whitebirch, The Traditional and the Arnold Palmer-designed Deacon's Lodge.

 It has a large beach, with a playground adjoining a lawn for volleyball and games.
 800-432-3777.